 The cross passages and crossover caverns were constructed using Sequential Excavation Methods (SEM).
 The track crossover cavern presented its own challenges due to its size (58 feet wide, 36 feet high, and 300 feet long) and proximity to existing historic structures.
 The excavation was completed in March 2019, two months ahead of schedule and within the acceptable building settlements of 0.65 inches.

-The tunnel boring machine (TBM) is a rebuild of one of the Herrenknecht TBMs from our University Link Light Rail Tunnels project in Seattle.
+The tunnel boring machine (TBM) was a rebuild of one of the Herrenknecht TBMs from our University Link Light Rail Tunnels project in Seattle.
 It was modified to navigate a tighter curve radius to accommodate the three tight curves along the alignment.

 The one machine, Angeli, was used to bore both tunnels.
 Each of the two launches were extremely challenging due an abrupt change in cover (from five to 20 feet) and the need to immediately mine downward at a 4.5% grade into a 600-foot horizontal curve.
+The team created a simulated earth paste to ensure pressure was maintained and relied on the TBM’s sophisticated computer system to successfully launch with negligible settlement.
 The mining was extremely productive, setting multiple records for Metro, and was completed more than three weeks early.

 In November 2019, the team was awarded the International Tunneling Association’s (ITA) Project of the Year (between €50M and €500M).
-This highly competitive award recognizes our innovation and ability to overcome challenges throughout the life of the project.
+This highly competitive award recognized our innovation and ability to overcome challenges throughout the life of the project.